-It’s 6am on a Sunday and I have to go to work.
+It’s 6 am on a Sunday and I have to go to work.
 It’s dark and it’s cold.
 It would be eerily silent if it weren’t for the episode of Nigel Slater’s Simple Suppers I have on in the background that I recorded off Sky.
-Hungry Hubby is fast asleep and is likely to remain as so well into mid morning, when he’ll be getting up to get ready for a day of watching the football.
+Hungry Hubby is fast asleep and is likely to remain as so well into mid-morning, when he’ll be getting up to get ready for a day of watching the football.
 By this time, I’ll have been running ragged for several hours at work looking after my head and neck surgery patients.

-This is our most favourite of all home made weekend brunches when we’re not eating out for breakfast.
+This is our most favourite of all homemade weekend brunches when we’re not eating out for breakfast.
 It’s something I created one day just going with the flow and have recreated and evolved over and over into the recipe before you this morning.
 Much of my savoury cooking is like this – I just cook on instinct, not following a recipe.

-Although I now know baked eggs in a tomato sauce exist in many cultures it seems here is my version.
+Although I now know baked eggs in a tomato sauce exist in many cultures here is how I do it.
+Shakshuka fans should love this.
+It’s a rich dish but it’s a heartwarming one too – one also welcomed midweek for dinner when we arrive home cold, starving with nowt in the fridge.
 Uncharacteristically, I’m leaving you with this short post in the earnest hope that whilst I dash off to work, someone is enticed to try this dish for their loved one, this dark but becoming sunnier Sunday morning.

-- 1 large baking potato, cubed
+- 1 large baking potato cubed

-- 1 red pepper, chopped
+- 1 red pepper chopped

-- 1 onion (red or white) chopped
+- 1 onion chopped red or white

-- 1 tin tomatoes (around 400g)
+- 1 tin tomatoes around 400g

 - Optional - squirt of ketchup or tomato purée